itdxer/neupy/site/docs/storage.rst

 Save and load layer parameters
 ------------------------------

-NeuPy allows to store network's parameters in a pickle file.
+NeuPy allows storing network's parameters in a pickle file.
 Here is an example

 .. code-block:: python